My shopping cart

 Salt

-Being so easy to make, I've never really understood why people bought honey mustard instead of buying it, especially since the ready-made versions are often too sweet.
-Cataluña adds a deep smoky note, and the cinnamon brings out the natural sweetness of honey, allowing you to use less.
+Being so easy to make, I've never really understood why people bought honey mustard instead of making it, especially since the ready-made versions are often too sweet.
+Cataluña's pimentón adds a deep smoky note, and the cinnamon brings out the natural sweetness of honey, allowing you to use sweetener.
 If you're not a fan of smoke try just a dash of vinegar and some espelette pepper instead.

 1/2 cup mayonnaise